Identification, Images, & Information

 Note:

-When looking up spider images and info on the internet, make sure it is for "your" geographical area.
-There are many sites from other countries, such as Australia, that have some very nasty spiders, but they are not of concern in North America.
-(Example: There is an Australian funnel-web spider (very big and very nasty), which IS NOT related to the Agelenid funnel-webs (common to the US and Canada), but if you look up funnel-web spider, guaranteed you'll find links to the Australian funnel-web!)
+When looking up spider images and info on the internet, make sure it covers your geographical area.
+There are many sites from other countries, such as Australia, that have venomous spiders, but they are of no concern in North America.
+(Example: the Australian funnel-web spider has toxic venom but IS NOT related to the Agelenid funnel-webs in the US and Canada)

 Works Cited